apache/openwhisk/tools/vagrant/README.md

 You can re-deploy OpenWhisk and keep the last state of the data store.
 This will keep the transient data store including user actions and sytem catalog, even if using CouchDB container If you restart the VM, OpenWhisk containers will be running, but in a bad state.
-The following commands are helpful after restarting the VM using `vagrant reload` or after starting the VM with `vagrant up` from halt or suspended state
+The following commands are helpful after restarting the VM using `vagrant reload` or after starting the VM with `vagrant up` from halted or suspended state
 ```
 vagrant ssh
 cd ${ANSIBLE_HOME}